Friday, 26 November 2010

 Sunday we all listened to news pundits speculate on the IMF loan, and all agreed it would mean higher taxes and less money for health and education.
 But no one really knew.

 For me, though, Sunday was the day I ringed the row of lilandia evergreens that border our property.
-My father-in-law planted them twenty years ago, and while I have taken some down with a chainsaw, we realised that the barbed-wire fence behind the trees – the only thing separating our garden from dozens of hungry cows in winter – is getting old and easily broken.
+While I have taken some down with a chainsaw, we realised that the barbed-wire fence behind the trees – the only thing separating our garden from dozens of hungry cows in winter – is getting old and easily broken.
 We think the cows recognise the rows of trees as a barrier, and that cutting them down now would encourage them to push through the barbed wire.
 At the same time, we need their roots to stop taking nutrients from the soil so we can plant native fruit and nut trees.
 My solution was to chop the bark off all the way around the base of the tree, killing it without felling it, and we can fell them at our leisure later this winter.

-Sunday my wife and mother-in-law also placed cloches over our raised garden beds, and draped fleece over them to keep the frost out.
-Finally, The Girl and I planted a rowan sapling in the hedgerow by the canal, filling a gap behind our rows of loganberries and raspberries.
+Sunday The Girl and I placed cloches over our raised garden beds, and draped fleece over them to keep the frost out.
+Finally, we planted a rowan sapling in the hedgerow by the canal, filling a gap behind our rows of loganberries and raspberries.

-Monday morning my mother-in-law woke me even earlier than usual, so I could kill a mouse.
+Monday morning The Girl woke me even earlier than usual, so I could kill a mouse.
 He crept in the warm house one day, hopefully when we left the door open, and for weeks had left our mousetraps devoid of their peanut butter but unsprung.
-Finally my mother-in-law reached to get the cat’s food and the mouse jumped up at her.
+Finally The Girl reached to get the cat’s food and the mouse jumped up at her.
 It was very considerate of him to wait for me in the plastic bag, and I made sure the cat was fed.

 That day the government split apart.
 For a few years now the Green Party had ruled in uneasy coalition with Fianna Fail (rhymes with tall, but looks like a bad pun), perhaps Ireland’s equivalent of the Republican Party, and with a few independents they form a ruling coalition.
 Since the Greens had to concede a great deal of their platform to compromise, they have been a few years of continual controversy.
 With the onset of the bailout they announced they were washing their hands of the coalition, effectively a vote of no confidence in their senior partner.
 Their actions force a general election early next year, and everyone takes for granted that this is the end of Fianna Fail’s long dominance.